duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 1;
 ```

-To refresh your memory, the **triggers** keyword tells the plugin system when to call a plugin.
+To refresh your memory, the **triggers** keyword tells the instant answer system when to call an instant answer.
 In the [Basic Tutorial](#basic-tutorial) we discussed using the **start** keyword to specify trigger words that need to be present at the beginning of the query.
 Check out the section on [Triggers](general.md#triggers) for more information.

 Previously we saw the use of the **remainder** keyword as in **handle remainder**, which works well for trigger words.
 We use it again here.